isabelroig/DH-150---Isabel-Roig-Penso/README.md

 ### Initial Evaluation of Webpage:

+Target is a multideparamental store accessible fopr low budget populations. besides clothing, they sell electronics, beauty products, groceries and even has a pharmaceutical department.
 Target's main page is really good.
 The page is very user friendly with very clear wording and access to the different sections.
 The section being analyzed is the swimsuit section for post-mastesctomy women.
 The page is basically the section fo a brand exclusive to target that designs swimsuits for the previously mentioned group.
 It is aesthetically pleasing and has colorful images that attracts the human eye.

 ### Heuristic Principles: